klebgenomics/Kaptive/docs/source/Databases.rst

 O1/O2v1;O1/O2v2;O1/O2v3	wbbY;wbbZ	 O1ab
 ======================= ============ ===================

-Here, the first line states that if *wbbY* is present in any of the O1/O2v1, O1/O2v2, or O1/O2v3 loci, the phenotype will be predicted as "O1a".
-The second line states that if **both** *wbbY* and *wbbZ* are present in any of the same loci, the phenotype will instead be predicted as "O1ab".
+Here, the first line states that if *wbbY* is present in a genome carrying any of the O1/O2v1, O1/O2v2, or O1/O2v3 loci, the phenotype will be predicted as "O1a".
+The second line states that if **both** *wbbY* and *wbbZ* are present in a genome carrying any of the same loci, the phenotype will instead be predicted as "O1ab".

 .. note::